Access4all/adg/pages/knowledge/colours-and-contrast/how-to-examine/README.md

 ---
-navigation_title: "Examining contrasts"
+navigation_title: "How to examine"
 position: 2
 changed: "2018-08-12"
 ---

-# How to precisely examine contrasts
+# How to precisely examine colour contrasts

 **While calculating contrast ratios is a somewhat complex thing, fortunately there are tools that accomplish this automatically.
 We only need to feed such a tool with correct colour codes - which has a few potential pitfalls that you need to avoid.**